MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

     * _wikidata_  a wikidata Q ref

 * _items\_sort_ this controls sorting of items in groups, the default is "yes", any other value will disable sorting, the sorting preserves structure.
 Note: the preset root groups are currently not sortable.
-* _regions_ comma separated list of countries this preset group or item is applicable for
+* _regions_ comma separated list of countries this preset group or item is applicable for.
-* _exclude_regions_ if true, invert the meaning of regions
+* _exclude_regions_ if true, invert the meaning of regions.
-* _autoapply_ if true (default), allow auto-applying of the item
+* _autoapply_ if true (default), allow auto-applying of the item.
-* _min_match_ modifies Vespuccis matching algorithm to use the specified number of fixed tag matches instead of expecting all to match
+* _min_match_ modifies Vespuccis matching algorithm to use the specified number of fixed tag matches instead of expecting all to match.
 * _value_count_key_ reference to a tag that will hold the number of values this multiselect should contain.
-Example for the destination:lanes tag this would be value_count_key="lanes"
+Example for the destination:lanes tag this would be value_count_key="lanes".
-* _alternative_ indicates that the preset_link points to an alternative tagging of the object
+* _alternative_ indicates that the preset_link points to an alternative tagging of the object.